 Being unwell and recovering from an illness may make you feel tired.
 Fatigue is feeling tired all the time and is not relieved by sleep and rest.

-When recovering from coronavirus, you may feel you need to sleep more or feel exhausted after only taking a short walk.
+When recovering from COVID-19 (coronavirus), you may feel you need to sleep more or feel exhausted after only taking a short walk.